hdgarrood/purescript-numeric-hierarchy-guide/fields.rst

 We have now found a multiplicative inverse for every nonzero element of :math:`R`, and we have by assumption that :math:`R` is commutative, so it follows that :math:`R` is a field.

+Look back now to exercise 6.4 in the previous chapter, which asks you to provide a rule for whether :math:`\mathbb{Z}_m` is an integral domain given any :math:`m \geq 2`.
+This is quite a difficult exercise but the result is quite useful, so I recommend that you look at the solution now if you weren't able to solve it yourself.

+Using our new result that every finite integral domain is a field, we can now strengthen the result we found in exercise 6.4: since :math:`\mathbb{Z}_m` is finite, if it is an integral domain, it must be a field.
+The field of integers modulo :math:`m` for an appropriately chosen :math:`m` (I'm deliberately being vague to avoid spoiling you for exercise 6.4 if you want to have another go at it) is generally my go-to example of a field, as these fields tend to be the simplest to deal with and can be faithfully represented on computers very easily — unlike, say, :math:`\mathbb{R}`.